-Leveraging the Compute Power of Dell EMC VxRail to Enable Gene-Based Medicines
+Leveraging the Computing Power of Dell EMC VxRail to Enable Gene-Based Medicines

-Leaders in the life-sciences industry thrive by anticipating where the science is going and then racing towards breakthrough discoveries.
-To achieve this mission, scientists need data to be stored, available and searchable at incredible speeds, and that creates steadily-growing demand for more raw computing power.
+Leaders in the life science industry thrive by anticipating where the science is going and then racing towards breakthrough discoveries.
+To achieve this mission, scientists need data to be stored and searchable on-demand at incredible speeds, and that creates a steadily-growing need for more raw computing power.

-To take on this challenge, one of the most prominent life-sciences companies worked with ZehnTek.
-Together, the two companies selected the Dell EMC VxRail hyper-converged infrastructure to deliver the necessary compute power to support gene-editing science that promises to transform medicine as we know it.
+To take on this challenge, one of the most prominent life science companies worked with ZehnTek.
+Together, the two companies selected the Dell EMC VxRail hyper-converged infrastructure to deliver the necessary computing power to support gene-editing science that promises to transform medicine as we know it.

 Why ZehnTek and Dell EMC VxRail

-Cambridge, Massachusetts is the global epicenter of the life sciences sector.
+Cambridge, Massachusetts is the global epicenter of the life science sector.
 It is a beehive of activity with countless technology vendors offering products and services to support the industry.
-This life science company chose ZehnTek for its decades of experience in the New England IT solutions market and a direct connection to success in the life sciences community—by its leadership, shareholders, and several members of the core team.
+This life science company chose ZehnTek for its decades of experience in the New England IT solutions market and a direct connection to success in the life science community — by its leadership, shareholders and several members of the core team.
 Over the course of several months, ZehnTek helped evaluate multiple hyper-converged technologies and vendors to determine the core data center technology to support the customer’s critical science.